programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-12.png)

+   You can also drag and drop a text file onto the icon for your text editor program (e.g. on the Dock/menubar).

 7. Add the two following lines of text, on separate lines and with the same lower-case formatting (as shown in the screenshot below), then **save**:

    ```